 - Animation techniques

 - Animation writing

 - Figure drawing

 Popular Career Options

 Graduates from can find careers in special effects or animation for film, television, video or computers.
 Individuals may find positions as:

 - Game artists

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for multimedia artists and animators should grow by 4% between 2018 and 2028, which is as fast as average.
-In May of 2018, the BLS reported that the median annual salary of these professionals was $72,520.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for special effects artists and animators should grow by 4% between 2019 and 2029, which is as fast as average.
+In May of 2019, the BLS reported that the median annual salary of these professionals was $75,270.

 Graduates of bachelor's degree programs may choose to pursue a master's degree in animation.
 Graduate programs in animation typically focus on production techniques in the field, and students can study computer animation and interactive media.